-Tips for Using a Paint Brush Extender
+Pro Tips for How to Use a Paint Brush Extender

-Using A Paint Brush Extension Tool
+Tips for Using a Paint Brush Extension Tool

 Cutting-in high ceiling corners from a ladder over stairs is impossible without a ladder leveler tool, but if you're uncomfortable working from an extension ladder to begin with, a paint brush extender is a good alternative.
-These tools are versatile in various situations when painting hard to reach places is dangerously challenging.
+These tools are versatile in various situations when painting hard-to-reach places is dangerously challenging.

 The paint brush extension tool that I've used for several years is a simple brush holder with wing nuts, allowing for precise angle adjustment.
 There are specialty paint brush poles you can buy, but those are more expensive, and if you already own a painting extension pole, that's all you need to use this tool.